 You will receive information from the University of Bradford IT team to complete online enrolment.
 You must complete this, but please be aware that this is your pre-enrolment.
 All international students must enrol in person with the International Student Support team upon arrival in the UK.

 You will receive detailed instructions on when and how to enrol from the team before your arrival.

 Please see the New Students page for information on how to access your timetable and choose your modules once you have enrolled.

-If you need to register with police, it should say this on your visa or in the letter that comes with your visa.
+If you need to register with police, it should say this on your entry visa or in the letter that comes with your entry visa.
 This requirement is country-specific, and you can find the list of countries required to register here.